jotsb/AuditReady/analysis/COMPLETION_ANALYSIS.md

 - ✅ Role-based permissions
 - ✅ Copy invitation link

-**Impact:** This is a complete, production-ready feature that sets AuditReady apart from competitors.
+**Impact:** This is a complete, production-ready feature that sets Audit Proof apart from competitors.

 ---